China Health Care Corporation: History

 The China Health Care Corporation or CHC Healthcare for short was co-founded in 2005 by American business executive Charles A. Elcan and his father-in-law, Thomas F. Frist Jr. whose father was the founder of Hospital Corporation of America.
-Charles Elcan served as its president.
-Charles was had previously owned and operated Medcap Properties which sold over 150 HCA operated hospital properties to HCP Inc. in a 575-million-dollar deal allowing Charles the additional capital to invest in China.
-It opened its first hospital in Cixi City in partnership with the local Chinese government in January 2014.
+Charles Elcan served as its president and Bryan Frist as its chief strategy officer.
+Charles had previously owned and operated Medcap Properties which sold over 150 HCA operated hospital properties to HCP Inc. in a 575-million-dollar deal allowing Charles the additional capital to invest in China.
+CHC opened its first hospital in Cixi City in partnership with the Chinese government in January 2014.
 It was "the first-ever joint venture between Chinese government and a private hospital company."
 The hospital has 500 beds for patients, and is expected to expand to 600 beds in phase 2.
 The local government owns 30%, the Frist family owns 70% minus the minority shareholders agreements by CHC executive leadership teams representing 3%.

 The first flagship hospital investment was made outside of Ningbo in the Cixi region of China where the Cilin Hospital was built.
 Cilin Hospital was a greenfield project designed by GS&P that took over the physicians and patients of a dilapidated facility located within the city called Cixi Peoples Hospital 2.
 The existing conditions for medical care at the hospital where in a third-world state with unsanitary operating conditions and under skilled medical staff.
 The majority of its income was made by selling medications through the pharmacy.
 CHC brought in US resources to train and mentor the existing staff as well as define a new healthcare operating model that merged the best of western medical technology and eastern traditional Chinese healthcare.
 It would eventually facilitate care for over 22,000 out-patients per day and 500 plus ongoing care inpatients.
 There are 12 operating rooms with an ICU and NICU in the facility.
 Nuclear medicine and advanced surgical procedures are conducted on a daily basis since its opening.